 I can’t even begin to describe how much I love Greek Food, or well, the concept of dill, olives, feta and cucumber!
 While my number one favorite thing to do with dill is make a mean vegan Chickpea Tuna Salad…

 My second favorite thing to do with dill now is, ..
 MAKE VEGAN GREEK BURGERS!!

-What I love about this recipe is that its colorful, has no flour, nutrient dense, filling, has great presentation, tofu feta cheese, the flavors blend seamlessly together, and its perfect for warm summer days!!
+What I love about this recipe is that it’ colorful, has no flour, packed with chickpeas and quinoa, nutrient dense, filling, has great presentation, can be made in bulk and frozen, packs tons of flavor, tofu feta cheese which goes well on everything, the flavors blend seamlessly together, non vegan approved, and its perfect for any day, rain or shine!

 Why this recipe rocks:

 Can be made into mini bites for entertaining!

 15 minCook Time

 - 4 tbsp fresh oregano